 - Hold a current flight medical, at least third-class

 To meet the instrument rating requirements, you must have logged the following:

 - At least 50 hours of cross-country flight time as pilot in command.
 At least 10 hours must be in airplanes for an instrument-airplane rating.

 - A total of 40 hours of actual or simulated instrument time on the areas of operation listed in 61.65(c).

 - At least 15 hours of instrument flight training from an authorized instructor in the aircraft category for the instrument rating sought.

-For instrument-airplane rating, instrument training on cross-country flight procedures, including at least one cross-country flight in an airplane that is performed under instrument flight rules.
+For instrument-airplane rating, instrument training on cross-country flight procedures, including at least one cross-country flight in an airplane, is performed under instrument flight rules.
 This flight must consist of:

 - A distance of at least 250 nm along airways or ATC-directed routing.

 - Three different kinds of approaches with the use of navigation systems (Example: ILS, VOR, GPS, etc.).

 - At least 3 hours of instrument training appropriate to the instrument rating sought from an authorized instructor in preparation for the check ride within two calendar months before the examination date.